spree/spree/README.md

 Contributing
 ------------

-Spree is an open source project.
-We encourage contributions.
+Spree is an open source project and we encourage contributions.
 Please see the [contributors guidelines](http://spreecommerce.com/documentation/contributing_to_spree.html) before contributing.